-There is plenty to do when visiting or living in Cambridge.
-The City has a population of around 120 thousand making it a vibrant place with plenty to see and do.
+There is plenty to do when visiting Cambridge.
+The City has a population of around 120,000, making it a vibrant place with plenty to see and do.
 Steeped in thousands of years history and coupled with modern contemporary architecture, Cambridge is an eclectic mix of the old and new in a changing, modern Britain.

 Things to do

-There’s something for everyone when it comes to entertainment in Cambridge.
-A choice of galleries showcases an impressive range of art, from the contemporary to the classic, a buzzing theatre and performance scene presents drama, dance and family shows and you can enjoy all kinds of live music from internationally acclaimed orchestras and ensembles to touring pop stars, pub gigs, the world-famous Folk Festival, ever-popular Beer Festival, family-friendly Big Weekend and magical Secret Garden Party festivals.
+There is something for everyone when it comes to entertainment in Cambridge.
+A choice of galleries showcases an impressive range of art, from the contemporary to the classic, a buzzing theatre and performance scene presents drama, dance and family shows, or one of Cambridge’s live music venues.

 You can go punting on the River Cam, enjoy a picnic in the park, join a walking tour of the city or explore further afield from the seat of a bicycle following the excellent network of cycle paths in and around the city.

-King’s College Chapel is celebrated for its choral services including the famous A Festival of Nine Lessons and Carols, broadcast live by the BBC to the nation and across the globe on Christmas Eve.
+King’s College Chapel is celebrated for its choral services.
 If you have a chance to hear the sublime Choir of King’s College, you will be enchanted.
 Choral Evensong is sung here most days during term time, as it is in many other college chapels - all free and open to everyone.

-And if you have time to travel further a field follow this link to explore things to see and do Beyond Cambridge
+If you have time to travel further afield follow this link to explore things to see and do Beyond Cambridge.

 Robinson College has one of the prettiest and best kept gardens in Cambridge.
 Other Colleges nearby with comparable grounds include King's, Clare and Trinity.
-All are a short walk from the College down Burrells Walk (download the PDF for walking routes into the city centre).
 The University's world famous Botanic Garden is a beautiful place to visit all year round.

 Food and drink often play an important part in a students' life!
 Cambridge has a rich variety of restaurants, pubs and cafes.
 Visit Cambridge has a great guide on their website where you can choose from Asian to European to Fish 'n' Chips.

-Not everyone wants a full on night out on the town and there are plenty of relaxing traditional pubs and bars to enjoy - situated in the heart of the city and on the riverside, many of Cambridge’s pubs have been part of the city for over 100 years, favourites include – The Eagle, The Old Spring, The Green Man, Grantchester and The Mitre Tavern.
+Not everyone wants a full night out on the town, and there are plenty of relaxing traditional pubs and bars to enjoy.
+Situated in the heart of the city and on the riverside, many of Cambridge’s pubs have been part of the city for over 100 years.
+Favourites include: – The Eagle, The Old Spring, The Green Man, Grantchester and The Mitre Tavern.

-The American Cemetary is a well visited attraction just outside of the city centre.
+The American Cemetery is a well visited attraction just outside of the city centre.
 Many of the tour buses include this on their route.
 Visit their website for more information.

 Finally, don't forget your shopping.
-Cambridge has four major shopping areas in the city centre: Market Square, Lion Yard, the Grand Arcade and the Grafton Centre.
-All are within walking distance of one another.
+Cambridge has four major shopping areas in the city centre: Market Square, Lion Yard, the Grand Arcade and the Grafton Centre, all within walking distance of one another.
 There are hundreds of shops and stalls in between too - just remember to leave yourself enough time to get around them all!